appreciated/maven-springboot-electron/README.md

-## Maven + Springboot + Electron (+ OpenJDK)
+### Maven + Spring Boot + Electron (+ OpenJDK)

-This project serves as an initial framework for encapsulating any Java web application, such as those utilizing Springboot, within Electron to create a native executable.
-The build process exclusively employs Maven, and this repository includes all requisite configurations along with some placeholder files to facilitate a smooth startup.
+This project is a starting point for wrapping any Java web app—like those using Spring Boot—inside Electron to create a native executable.
+It’s built entirely with Maven, and the repo comes with all the necessary configurations and some placeholders to help you get up and running quickly.

-The inspiration for this project derives significantly from [electron-java-app](https://github.com/jreznot/electron-java-app), yet it incorporates several distinct differences:
+The idea for this project was heavily inspired by [electron-java-app](https://github.com/jreznot/electron-java-app), but there are a few key differences:

-- The build process utilizes Maven exclusively, with Node being involved indirectly.
+- The build process is Maven-only, with Node being used indirectly.
-- The Electron application build includes an OpenJDK to launch the Java web application.
+- The Electron app includes an OpenJDK to run the Java web app.

-## Proof of concept
+### Proof of Concept

-The primary objective of this project was to explore the feasibility of a novel concept involving Electron, a shipped JDK, and a Java Web Application packaged as a Jar, purely out of personal interest.
-Before considering its implementation in a production environment, it is crucial to thoroughly assess your specific requirements.
+The main goal here was to test out a idea, to combine Electron, a bundled JDK, and a Java web app in a Jar because I enjoy tinkering.
+Before using this in production, you’ll definitely want to evaluate if it fits your needs.

-As it stands, the project is not without its drawbacks.
-Electron inherently consumes significant client-side resources, and the inclusion of both an additional JVM and an embedded web server further exacerbates this issue.
-This raises the question: Is it necessary to use both a browser and OpenJDK to run a Java Web Application as a desktop application?
-If the application must remain in Java, alternatives such as Swing or JavaFX could be considered more resource-efficient.
-However, there are scenarios where this setup could prove beneficial, such as a transitional solution prior to cloud migration.
+That said, there are some trade-offs.
+Electron is already resource-heavy, and adding both a JVM and an embedded web server on top of it makes it even more demanding.
+So, do you really need both a browser and OpenJDK just to run a Java web app as a desktop app?
+If sticking with Java is a must, options like Swing or JavaFX could be more efficient.
+But in some cases, this setup might still be useful—for example, as a temporary solution before moving to the cloud.

-Potential enhancements to this concept could involve eliminating the OpenJDK by leveraging native images from GraalVM.
-Although completely removing the browser component is not currently feasible, significant improvements could be made by substituting Electron with [Tauri](https://github.com/tauri-apps/tauri).
-As Progressive Web Apps (PWAs) become more universally compatible and capable of running local applications, the necessity for a browser might diminish entirely.
-Presently, the project lacks updater functionality, and logging must be implemented manually, which are areas ripe for development.
+A few ways to improve this concept:
+- Removing OpenJDK by using GraalVM native images.
+- Replacing Electron with [Tauri](https://github.com/tauri-apps/tauri) for a lighter setup.
+- Long-term, as Progressive Web Apps (PWAs) evolve, the need for a browser might disappear entirely.

+Right now, this project doesn’t include an updater, and logging has to be set up manually—definitely areas for future development.

 ## Branches
 - `master` -> Java 17